nkolot/GraphCMR/README.md

 ## Installation instructions
 We suggest creating a new virtual environment for a clean installation of all the relevant dependencies.
+Although our code is fully compatible with Python 3, the visualizations depend on OpenDR that only works with Python 2.
+So currently only Python 2 is supported.
+We plan to drop this dependency in the future.

 ```
 virtualenv cmr
 source cmr/bin/activate